 Hiking to the top of the falls

-Kaniyo Pabidi walk
+Nature Walks in Kaniyo Pabidi

 There is also a 2 to 4 hour guided swamp walk to the Nile delta; it gives you opportunity to see various ecosystems and also the rare shoebill stork, especially if the water table is low.
 Also those who spend a night at Sambiya river lodge can take a 2 hours walk from the lodge on the southern bank and enjoy the walk or walk along the Northern side of the park via Emmy River.
 Every walk lasts between 1 hour and 2 hours.